National Historical Publications and Records Commission (NHPRC)

 We have a collection of published materials that is rare and that we know researchers would like to access on the web.
 Can we apply?

 The NHPRC does not support projects that "catalog, acquire, or preserve books, periodicals, or other library materials."
-We do not award grants for collections of published materials, and you may wish to seek funding through the National Endowment for the Humanities, Institute of Museum and Library Services, or other funding sources, depending upon the nature of your collection.
+We do not award grants for collections of published materials, so you may wish to seek funding through the National Endowment for the Humanities, Institute of Museum and Library Services, or other funding sources, depending upon the nature of your collection.

 How do we demonstrate in our application that we "have the permission of all relevant copyright holders, where possible?"